JieunKwon/React_Redux_simpleBoard/README.md

 4. src/App_reducer.js

-Do every task for board item to save, read, and delete according to type of action.
+board_reducer function does every task for board item to save, read, and delete according to type of action.

          const BOARD_SAVE = 'SAVE';